Moisturizing and sealing low porosity hair doesn’t have to be complicated.

 Rinse your hair with cold water to force the cuticles to contract and close.

 This step is essential as it’s the part that helps to seal low porosity hair after an intense session of moisturizing.Step 6: Dry your hair with a Microfiber towel.

-To avoid ruffling your hair, and create friction when drying, I recommend you use a DevaCurl Microfiber towel.
+To avoid ruffling your hair, and creating friction when drying, I recommend you use the DevaCurl Microfiber Towel.